Did you use Nexus presets in your songs?

 Proof that the presets from Nexus’s sound banks can create hits

-I‘ve stumbled upon many songs that had one or more presets from Nexus, most of them being commercial songs.
+I‘ve stumbled upon many songs that had one or more presets from Nexus, most of them commercial songs.

 Here you can see a Nexus preset that has been used in 2 hits: